-The Pinebrook Neighborhood lies east of U.S. 41 Bypass, north of East Venice Avenue, south of Laurel Road, and te the west of I-75.
+The Pinebrook Neighborhood lies east of U.S. 41 Bypass, north of East Venice Avenue, south of Laurel Road, and to the west of I-75.
 City parks are aA key feature to of this neighborhood, are the City parks including Wellfield Park, Pinebrook Park, and the Curry Creek Preserve are located here.

-The Pinebrook Neighborhood encompasses approximately 2,421 acres (gross acreage) or approximately 22.0 percent of the total Ccity size (area) including roads/rights-of-way (ROW).
+The Pinebrook Neighborhood encompasses approximately 2,421 acres (gross acreage) or approximately 22.0 percent of the total Ceity size (area) including roads/rights-of-way (ROW).
 The existing future land uses are displayed in Table LU-PB-1.
 The data presented gives an overview of acreages, intensities, and densities for the Pinebrook Neighborhood.
 Comparable citywide data is presented in Table LU-PB-2.: Based on information obtained in 2016 from the Sarasota County Property Appraiser's Office, there are approximately (within the City):

-- 6,941 residential units (single family detached, single family attached, multifamily/ condominium) - Includes the Bay Indies Mobile Home Park and Ridgewood Mobile Home Park - 362,628 square feet of non-residential uses (commercial, office, civic, professional)
+- 6,941 residential units (single family detached, single family attached, multifamily/ condominium) - 362,628 square feet of non-residential uses (commercial, office, civic, professional)